Quiz questions on Fundamental Rights:

 (d) Right to equality

-The Fundamental Rights of Indian Civilian:
+The Fundamental Rights of Indian Civilians:

 Fundamental Rights are like controlling measures over State power and they cannot be abandoned